RileyCC56/NFL_Draft/README.md

 # NFL Draft Data and Summary
 ## Intro:
-Every year 32 teams of the NFL participate in a 7 round draft where each team has the chance to select at the highly regarded collegiate talent.
+Every year 32 teams of the NFL participate in a 7-round draft where each team has the chance to select at the highly regarded collegiate talent.

 ## Purpose:
 The following exploratory data analysis looks at the previous twenty years of the draft results and looks to answer the following questions.